Manuel de Pedrolo: Biography

 Born in Castell de l'Aranyó, he belonged to a lower nobility family, the Pedrolo family.
 His father was a lawyer, although he never practiced.
 His mother died shortly after the birth of his younger brother Ramon.
 He studied secondary education in Tàrrega until 1935, when he moved to Barcelona; however, the Spanish Civil War interrupted his studies.
 In 1943, he married and settled permanently in Barcelona, in a flat-office in Sant Gervasi-Galvany (Carrer de Calvet, 9).

-He began writing very young, and his work made him not only the most prolific writer but also one of the most important figures in 20th-century Catalan literature.
-In 1979 he received the Premi d'Honor de les Lletres Catalanes and donated the prize money (500,000 pesetas) to the Associació d'Escriptors en Llengua Catalana.

-Manuel de Pedrolo maintained his firm ideological convictions until his death, becoming a committed intellectual engaged with his time and country, and a strong defender of an independent and socialist Catalan Countries.
-According to Anna Maria Villalonga, commissioner of the year dedicated to the writer on the centenary of his birth, "he was uncomfortable for the intellectual elite because of what he thought, but also because he did not associate with those in power."

-He was particularly critical of Catalan political parties before, during, and after the Spanish transition to democracy, and was often considered a reference and intellectual of the Esquerra Independentista.
-This commitment was demonstrated through his participation in various solidarity campaigns and the signing of support manifestos.
-In 1979, he opposed the extradition from France of the Catalan independence activist Manuel Viusà and, in 1982, he signed a petition requesting that the five Catalan independence activists of the "Batista i Roca case" be tried in Catalonia instead of Madrid, as was customary at the Audiencia Nacional (Spain).

-During the Spanish Civil War, he joined the CNT and worked as a teacher in Fígols de les Mines.
-He served in the artillery branch of the People's Army and was sent to the fronts of Falset, Figueres and Barcelona.

 He began his literary career with a book of poems published in 1949.
 In 1953, he published his first novel, Es vessa una sang fàcil.
-In 1954, he won the Joanot Martorell Prize and from then on became one of the most prominent and prolific Catalan novelists of his time.
+In 1954, he won the Joanot Martorell Prize.
 He also contributed to Catalan publications such as Ariel, Canigó, Oriflama, and Serra d'Or.
+In 1979 he received the Premi d'Honor de les Lletres Catalanes.

+A strong defender of an independent and socialist Catalan Countries, He was particularly critical of Catalan political parties before, during, and after the Spanish transition to democracy, and was often considered a reference and intellectual of the Esquerra Independentista.
+In 1979, he opposed the extradition from France of the Catalan independence activist Manuel Viusà.
+In 1982, he signed a petition requesting that the five Catalan independence activists of the "Batista i Roca case" be tried in Catalonia instead of Madrid, as was customary at the Audiencia Nacional (Spain).

+During the Spanish Civil War, he joined the Confederación Nacional de Trabajo and worked as a teacher in Fígols de les Mines.
+He served in the artillery branch of the People's Army and was sent to the fronts of Falset, Figueres, and Barcelona.